Who are we?

 Meet the Team

 “I have a passion for place-making and the development of thriving, connected and supportive cities and communities.
+I am also very interested in the governance of non-profit community facing organisations like BIDs, as well as diverse stakeholder representation on boards which was the focus of my Masters research.
 In this role I hope to raise the bar and bring a more strategic and commercial approach to the way BID delivers projects, re-engage with businesses to offer added value, re-energise them in challenging times and to develop stronger community partnerships.”

 BID Project Manager